Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: One-chiral-sector-dominated absolute equilibrium and turbulence states

 Conceptually, a reader may quickly question whether we really learn anything more from chiral decomposition than that if helicity is large, one chirality must dominate.
 Isn't that obvious?
 The simple pole mentioned under Eqs. (\ref{eq:mhdU}) and (\ref{eq:mhdQ}) is already present in the spectra of \citet{FrischETC75} and indeed accounts for the accumulation of magnetic helicity at large scales.
 Chiral decomposition is not needed to reach this conclusion?
+The answers are ``no''s.
 To understand these problems, one must first understand that large net helicity does not necessarily mean OCSDS or big relative helicity.
-The reason is explicitly shown by the equalities of numbers $1001-1=1000=1001000-1000000$, where $1000$ represents a large number for the net helicity in the system not viewed with chiral decomposition, and, where $1001$ versus $-1$ on the left-hand side and $1001000$ versus $-1000000$ on the left-hand side represent respectively the positive- versus negative-sector helicities of two cases (the former of which is OCSDS and the latter of which is not, obviously.)
 Now, suppose the spectra were not chirally decomposed and that the small-$k$ pole might contribute to both left- and righ-handed helicities.
-In such an ambiguous situation, one would not be able to conclude the net number $1000$ be relevant to OCSDS, which was exactly what happened in the past studies mentioned in the above, sounding like just a hair's breadth though.
-Thus, it is clearly that the answers for such a reader are firm ``no''s.
+In such an ambiguous situation, one would not be able to conclude OCSDS as the scale approaching the pole, which was exactly what happened in the past studies mentioned in the above, sounding like just a hair's breadth though.
 Interestingly, even in the extremely strong sense of ``non-helical'' state with $Q_M(k)=Q_K(k)=0$, {\it i.e.}, the two chiral sectors of both magnetic and velocity fields balancing at each wavenumber, AE seems to still support the so-called non-helical turbulent dynamo .
-The reason is that, in this situation, while energy (either kinetic or magnetic) is equipartitioned into each helical mode, magnetic helicities of both sectors with opposite signs are ``attracted'' by the same pole $k_p=0$ .
-Note that unlike EMHD (\S\ref{sec:EMHD}), magnetic energy itself here is not conserved and kinetic energy can be transformed to it to ease the inverse magnetic helicity transfers for the two chiral sectors simultaneously.
+The reason is that, in this situation, while energy, either kinetic or magnetic, is equipartitioned into each helical mode, magnetic helicities of both sectors with opposite signs are ``attracted'' by the same pole $k_p=0$ .
+Note that unlike EMHD in \S\ref{sec:EMHD}, magnetic energy itself here is not conserved and kinetic energy can be transformed to it to ease the inverse magnetic helicity transfers for the two chiral sectors simultaneously.
 Note also that \citet{PouquetETC76} and \citet{MeneguzziPRL81}, and other isotropic MHD simulations with unit Prandtl number, found a slight excess of magnetic energy at small scales, which may be due to such ``attraction'' from large scales.
-Without decomposition, as net helicity (at any $k$) is seen to be zero, researchers traditionally have not seriously thought about the simultaneous backward transfer of both sectors, to our best knowledge.
+Without decomposition, as net helicity at any $k$ is seen to be zero, researchers traditionally have not seriously thought about the simultaneous backward transfer of both sectors, to our best knowledge.